 Part of the reason I put the Land of Plenty series to bed is because last week I received a bevy of new cookbooks, among them, the highly anticipated cookbook from Thomas Keller – Ad Hoc at Home.
 There’s been a lot of press surrounding this book launch, so there’s a good chance you’ve heard about it already.
 (WSJ article | New York Times | WSJ/AdHoc recipes)

 Thomas Keller is the man; arguably the most heralded American chef of my time.
 You can read more about him here.
-His first cookbook, The French Laundry Cookbook, is extremely popular, though it’s notorious for being extremely complicated, requiring many advanced techniques, ingredients, and equipment which make many of the dishes very challenging to the home chef (The Dude rocked it though).
+His first cookbook, The French Laundry Cookbook, is extremely popular, though it’s notorious for being extremely complicated, requiring many advanced techniques, ingredients, and equipment which make many of the dishes very challenging to the home chef (The Dude though).
 Ad Hoc is Keller’s more casual, family style restaurant, so I think this cookbook has already been very popular due to its approachability.

 Ad Hoc at Home features many of the dishes you may have grown up with, such as burgers, chicken and dumpling soup, or fried chicken, but there’s often a slight increase in the level of involvement.
 Keller’s notoriety for being extremely precise and detail-oriented shines through on each recipe.
 At first some of the steps may seem a bit over the top, or unnecessary, but so far I’ve really enjoyed it.
 Each step of a recipe has firm intent, I’ve already been taught a few techniques in a very approachable manner, and I connect with Keller’s “process”.
 I wouldn’t say the cookbook is “hard”, but it does require some time, planning, and if you’re like me, constant re-reading of the recipe throughout the process.